VirtualFlow/VFLP/CONTRIBUTING.md

 #### Improving/Extending the Documentation

-If you would like to extend the documenation, please contact Christoph Gorgulla (cgorgulla@g.harvard.edu) for futher coordination.
+If you would like to extend the documenation, please contact us for futher coordination.

 #### Improving/Extending the Tutorials

-If you would like to improve/extend the tutorials, please contact Christoph Gorgulla (cgorgulla@g.harvard.edu) for futher coordination.
+If you would like to improve/extend the tutorials, please contact us for futher coordination.

 #### Resolution of One of the GitHub Issues

-If you would like to help to resolve the issues coming up in our issue trackers, please contact Christoph Gorgulla (cgorgulla@g.harvard.edu) for futher coordination.
+If you would like to help to resolve the issues coming up in our issue trackers, please contactus for futher coordination.

 #### Contributing Code